HackUCF/ctfs/2018-2019/swampctf_2019/forensics/neo_50/README.md

 # Forensics: Neo
 ## SwampCTF

-This was a challenge in the forensics category from SwampCTF.
+This was a 50 point challenge in the forensics category from SwampCTF.
 This jpeg file is provided for the challenge:
 <p align="center">
   <img src=red_pill.jpeg>
 </p>